rajatroel/bot-files/README.md

 | **MacroDroid** | English required. |

 > [!NOTE]
-> The Android system can remain in another language while individual apps (like Chrome and Instagram) use English.
->
 > The language restrictions described here apply to the **CURRENT** MacroDroid version.

 ### Minimum width - 600 dp